Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 From the lower waterfall, we continued to hike along David’s stream.

-Most of the trails include climbing on rocky terrain and many small pools and slippery rocks.
+Most of this trail includes climbing on rocky terrain, small pools, and slippery rocks.
 Thus either wear waterproof climbing shoes or water sandals or both.
 In any case, they should be comfortable and non-slip.

 Ein Gedi in the Bible

-The hike from the main entrance to David Waterfall took about 40 minutes.
+The hike from the main entrance to David Waterfall takes about 40 minutes.

-At this point, while we are at David waterfall, I want to talk about the name.
-David’s stream and waterfall are called after king David.
+While we are at David’s waterfall, I want to talk about the name.
+David’s stream and waterfall are named after King David.
 When David fled from King Saul, he hid at En Gedi, one of the towns of the tribe of Judah.

 But this is not the only time Ein Gedi is mentioned in the Bible.
-According to a simple search query that I run at BibleGateway, En Gedi is mentioned six times.
+According to a simple search query I ran at BibleGateway, En Gedi has been mentioned six times.

 Joshua 15:62 (NIV):